wilsondenq879/Open_Copilot/README.md

 - This is not an official GitHub model provider integration
 - It focuses on in-browser embedded chat rather than replacing GitHub backend AI infrastructure
-- Image analysis depends on whether the selected Ollama model supports vision
+- Image analysis depends on whether the selected Ollama or LM Studio model supports vision
 - Text attachments currently support only `.txt`, `.md`, `.json`, `.csv`
 - Page content is partially captured, not full-site indexing